-The Edgerton Center’s hands-on science and engineering challenges educate and inspire kindergarten through twelfth grade students, aiming to increase their curiosity and encourage life-long learning in these fields.
+The Edgerton Center’s hands-on Science, Engineering, and Maker opportunities educate and inspire kindergarten through twelfth grade students, as well as their teachers, aiming to increase curiosity, develop skills, and encourage life-long learning in these fields.

-Thanks to the support of the Edgerton Family Foundation the GE Foundation, the Highland Street Foundation as well as the generous support of MIT alumni, students and friends the Edgerton Center is able to provide these opportunities at no or minimal cost.
+Thanks to the support of the Edgerton Family Foundation the GE Foundation, the Highland Street Foundation as well as the generous support of MIT alumni, students and friends the Edgerton Center is able to provide many of these opportunities at no or minimal cost.

 The Edgerton Center approach to educating the K-12 community is best summarized in the following video, "Don't Let Them Know They're Learning."